kakaeriel/si-lang-translator/README.md

-# Si Lang Decryptor
+# Si Lang Transalator

-Si Lang Decryptor is simple web for translating SI-Lang to Bahasa.
+Si Lang Transalator is simple web for translating SI-Lang to Bahasa.

 Insert your si-lang into textarea and press button